 Why choose this course

-Guildford School of Acting is arguably the world’s most successful centre for musical theatre training.
-Our courses provide personalised industry-focused instruction and education, within the discipline of an ensemble, to develop your skills and abilities in preparation for a successful and rewarding career in musical theatre.
+Guildford School of Acting is arguably one of the world’s most successful conservatoires for musical theatre training with alumni appearing in the West End, on Broadway and across the world.
+We provide personalised industry-focused instruction and education, within the discipline of an ensemble, to develop your skills and abilities in preparation for a successful and rewarding career in musical theatre.

-Our courses have been ranked top 5 for drama and dance in the UK by The Times and The Sunday Times Good University Guide 2019.
+Our BA Musical Theatre course achieved 94 per cent overall satisfaction in the National Student Survey 2018.
+We have also been ranked 3rd for drama and dance in the UK by the Guardian University Guide 2020 and top 5 by The Times and The Sunday Times Good University Guide 2019.

 What you will study

-Our BA Musical Theatre course will develop your professional and collaborative sensibilities through a rigorous process of training.
-You will learn a clear set of individual technical, critical and evaluative skills, with practical classes in core disciplines from jazz dance to stage combat.
+Our BA Musical Theatre course will develop your professional and collaborative sensibilities through a rigorous programme of training.
+You’ll gain individual technical, critical and evaluative skills, with practical classes in a range of core disciplines – from jazz dance to stage combat.

-Your skills are continually developed through integration exercises, scene work, and project rehearsals and productions of classic and contemporary musicals.
-Classes in dance and singing are highly prioritised alongside acting classes and projects, which will enable you to become multi-skilled and highly versatile, ensuring your appeal to the industry and a flying start to your career.
+On this course, your skills are continually developed through integration exercises, scene work, project rehearsals and productions of classic and contemporary musicals.
+Classes in dance and singing are highly-prioritised alongside acting classes and projects, which will enable you to become multi-skilled and highly versatile, ensuring your appeal to the industry and a flying start to your career.

 Careers and graduate prospects